 Staying positive is the most important element to your future success.
 Easier said than done, I know.

 If you fail the CMA exam on your first try, don’t beat yourself up over it.
-Thousands of others just like you didn’t either.
+Thousands of others just like you didn’t pass either.